houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 ### Proof Outline

 Our proof is a _reductio ad absurdum_ (proof by contradiction).
-Essentially, we will assume that the perfect compression function exists to derive a contradiction.
-In particular, with our assumption in hand, we will be able to build a function `berry` which returns the smallest string that can be compressed to at least `n` bits.
-Finally, we will build another function that yields all strings in `{0,1}*` to show that `berry` is inconsistent.
-Hence, a perfect compression algorithm cannot exist.
+Essentially, we'll assume that the perfect compression function exists to derive a contradiction.
+With our assumption in hand, we'll be able to build a function `berry` which returns the smallest string that can be compressed with at least `n` bits.
+In particular, `berry` is composed of the perfection compression function and another function that yields all strings in `{0,1}*`.
+Our contradiction arises in showing that, given some input `i`, the length of the `berry` function is inconsistent with the return value of `berry(i)`.

 ## 2. Kolmogorov Complexity